roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

    Figure 13. *SangerRead* page - read quality report before / after trimming.

 In :ref:`Figure 14<SangerAlignment_ShinyApp_13>`, the x-axis is the index of the base pairs; the y-axis is the Phred quality score.
-The green horizontal bar at the top is the raw read region and the orange horizontal bar represents the trimmed read region.
-Both :ref:`Figure 14<SangerAlignment_ShinyApp_13>` timming plot and :ref:`Figure 15<SangerAlignment_ShinyApp_14>` chromatogram will be updated once users change the quality trimming parameters and click the “Apply Trimming Parameters" button in :ref:`Figure 15<SangerAlignment_ShinyApp_14>`.
+The green horizontal bar at the top of the plot is the raw read region and the orange horizontal bar represents the trimmed read region.
+Both :ref:`Figure 14<SangerAlignment_ShinyApp_13>` trimming plot and :ref:`Figure 15<SangerAlignment_ShinyApp_14>` chromatogram will be updated once users change the quality trimming parameters and click the “Apply Trimming Parameters" button in :ref:`Figure 15<SangerAlignment_ShinyApp_14>`.

 .. _SangerAlignment_ShinyApp_13:
 .. figure::  ../image/SangerAlignment_ShinyApp_13.png